 Tips for Waking Up Before You Land

-- Eat breakfast and drink a bit of coffee or tea.
+- Eat breakfast and drink some water.

-- Don’t rush to get off the plane.
+- Don't rush to get off the plane.
 Take your time and allow your body to adjust to being back on land.
-(Let everyone else rush to baggage- and wait for the plane to be unloaded- and rush to car rental- and wait in lines.
+(Let everyone else rush to immigration and baggage- and wait for the plane to be unloaded- and rush to car rental- and wait in lines.
 Get used to the relaxed pace of Ireland upon landing!)

-Tips for Adjusting to Ireland Time
+Tips for Adjusting to Ireland Time & Fighting Jet Lag